omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 - uses hadoop
 - on demand
 - elasticity is important
+- can access ec2 instances that were created by EMR
 - **Hive** uses SQL queries to interact with data

 ## AWS kinesis